doctrine/orm/docs/en/tutorials/getting-started.rst

 ``User#assignedToBug()`` that using this method in userland alone would not add the Bug to the collection of the owning side in ``Bug#reporter`` or ``Bug#engineer``.
-Using these methods and calling Doctrine for persistence would not update the collections representation in the database.
+Using these methods and calling Doctrine for persistence would not update the Collections' representation in the database.

 Only using ``Bug#setEngineer()`` or ``Bug#setReporter()``